arduino/docs-content/content/arduino-cloud/10.education/01.shared-spaces/content.md

-If you have more than 3 spaces, there will be pop up listing out all the shared spaces that you are a part of
+If you have more than three spaces, there will be pop up listing out all the shared spaces that you are a part of.

 ![More than three spaces preview](assets/mote-than-3.png)